About “Giving Animals Voice”

 The decision to create Giving Animals Voice.

-In 2021, the founder initiated 2 pilots – to test assumptions that providing animal communication services could benefit the animals and the caregivers.
-The feedback affirmed the assumptions so Giving Animals Voice was incorporated as a non-profit to 1) make animal communication widely available to animals in shelters and rescues; 2) to improve the quality of life while in the shelters and rescues; 3) to facilitate optimal adoptions; and 4) to develop practices, processes and data that may be shared with others.
+In 2021, the founder initiated 2 pilots – to test assumptions that providing animal rescue support services could benefit both the animals and the caregivers.
+The feedback affirmed these assumptions, so Giving Animals Voice was incorporated as a non-profit to:

-Giving Animals Voice continues to provide Pilot projects to offer FREE communication sessions to animals in shelters, rescues and sanctuaries.
+Giving Animals Voice continues to provide pilot projects offering FREE communication sessions to animals in shelters, rescues, and sanctuaries, providing caregivers with valuable animal care insights from animals to support better decision-making.

-A huge thank you to the communicators who donate their time and skills.
+A huge thank you to the communicators who generously donate their time and skills to make this possible.